-- 4. Check the View Shelf-Expired Holds checkbox to list expired holds only.
-Click the Print button if you need a printed list. - 5.
+- 4. Check the View Clearable Holds checkbox to list expired holds, wrong-shelf holds and canceled holds only.
+Expired holds are holds that expired before today's date. - 5.
+Click the Print button if you need a printed list.
+To format the printout customize the Holds\shelf receipt template.
+This can be done in Admin # Workstation Administration # Receipt Template Editor. - 6.
 The Clear These Holds button is lit up.
 Click it and the expired holds will be canceled.

-6. Bring items down from the hold shelf and check them in.
+7. Bring items down from the hold shelf and check them in.